thepower/power-docs/docs/Community/phase-1/01-testnet-flow.md

 - `nickname` - The name of your node.
 Maximum 10 characters.
 - `token` — Tea Ceremony Token, you've got from the Tea Ceremony bot.

+Token consists of two parts at the moment:

+1. **Public** part, that is common for all nodes in the chain, and
+2. **Private** part, that is unique for each node.

+If you start the Tea Ceremony with the public part of the token, you will be able to check the ports availability.

 After you have started the client, wait for other participants.
 Please, DON'T turn off the Tea Ceremony client for 24 hours.

 > **Note**